100% Guaranteed Funding with our HPTM Program!

 - Completion of the Practical Forex Trading Course

 - Completion of the Advanced Forex Trading Course

 The High-Performance Trader Mentoring programme is focused on personalised 1-on-1 coaching, Increased goals, improved trade selection, managing much larger trade size & performance reviews.
 This is the ultimate program that produces consistently profitable traders.

 Weekly 1-On-1 Individual Performance Reviews

 Weekly individual trader performance analysis – Your Coach will be using the ‘Trader Profitability Code‘ to fine tune your overall profitability.
-The purpose of the weekly performance reviews is to widen your profitability gap by remove all trading activity that is hurting the trader’s overall profitability.
+The purpose of the weekly performance reviews is to widen your profitability gap by removing all trading activity that is hurting the trader’s overall profitability.
 This is a key component of the student trader’s development and improvement.
-We will be analyzing all aspects of the trader’s performance including profitability, traded pairs, performance on various pairs, average holding time, the risk to reward ratio to name but a few.
+We will be analysing all aspects of the trader’s performance including profitability, traded pairs, performance on various pairs, average holding time, the risk to reward ratio to name but a few.

 The student trader is expected to provide details of their trading activities by way of a trade journal including why, when, and how they traded and the overall result.
 This will lead to enhanced personal performance.
 You will constantly be working towards hitting the profit target in the practical assessment.

 The focus is of course on improving the students’ individual trading performance, and we will be providing guidance with respect to improving their performance and profitability, but the main aim of the program is to get the traders through our Funding Evaluation and get them funding.